onurkerimov/Electron-Screen-Recorder/README.md

 ## Overview

-This repository contains the code for
+This repository contains the code for a versatile desktop screen recorder built with Electron.js.
+This application allows users to select their preferred stream or window for recording.
+Compatible and easily installable across multiple platforms including Mac, Windows, and Linux.
+Perfect for capturing your screen activities with ease and precision.

 ## Setup